 This milestone honors the history and ongoing commitment of our teams to advancing high-quality, compassionate care close to home.

-On Tuesday, the American Hospital Association (AHA) recognized two Dartmouth Health member hospitals for their long-time AHA memberships.
+Matthew R. Foster, MD, MMMOn Tuesday, the American Hospital Association (AHA) recognized two Dartmouth Health member hospitals for their long-time AHA memberships.
 The AHA honored Mt.
 Ascutney Hospital and Health Center (MAHHC) for 75 years of participation and Valley Regional Hospital (Valley) for 100 years of participation.
 The award acknowledges the hospitals’ longstanding dedication to improving health in their communities.

 “We are grateful to the American Hospital Association for recognizing the enduring dedication to our patients, employees and communities we serve,” said Matthew R. Foster, MD, MMM, CEO and president of MAHHC and Valley.
 “This milestone honors the history and ongoing commitment of our teams to advancing high-quality, compassionate care close to home.”

-About Dartmouth Engineering
+About Dartmouth Health

 About Mt.
 Ascutney Hospital and Health Center

-Founded in 1933, Mt.
-Ascutney Hospital and Health Center (MAHHC) is a not-for-profit community hospital network in Vermont, including the critical access-designated Mt.
-Ascutney Hospital and Historic Homes of Runnemede, a senior residential care campus, in Windsor, as well as the Ottauquechee Health Center in Woodstock.
-A member of the Dartmouth Health system, MAHHC provides primary care and a comprehensive suite of specialty services, along with 25 inpatient beds, a therapeutic pool and an acclaimed, fully modernized 10-bed Acute Rehabilitation Center.
 Mt.
-Ascutney Hospital and Health Center is dedicated to improving the lives of those it serves and is at the hub of a wide network of community resources that have partnered to cover gaps in services and improve overall population health.
-One of the largest employers in the area, MAHHC acknowledges its employees as its greatest asset and has been recognized by the Governor's Office with an Excellence in Worksite Wellness award.
+Ascutney Hospital and Health Center (MAHHC), a member of Dartmouth Health, is a not-for-profit community-based, critical access hospital in Windsor, VT.
+It also includes the Historic Homes of Runnemede, a senior residential care campus in Windsor, as well as the Ottauquechee Health Center in Woodstock, VT.
+MAHHC provides primary care and a comprehensive suite of specialty services, along with 25 inpatient beds, a therapeutic pool and an acclaimed, fully modernized 10-bed acute rehabilitation center.
+MAHHC is dedicated to improving the lives of those it serves, and is at the hub of a wide network of community resources that have partnered to cover gaps in services and improve overall population health.
+Learn more at mtascutneyhospital.org.